Green Thumb Tips -

 pick your plants.

-up fallen apples, crabapples, and other fruit trees from the ground to
+up fallen apples, crabapples, and other fruit from the ground to

 prevent insects from overwintering.